soraasher/soraasher/README.md

 nyooyo, I go by ``tatsuma`` or ``ash``

-I'm very friendly.
-And when i say something uncomfortable/out of pocket, please tell me so I can adjust for you 😁.
+I'm very friendly. yes.

+when i say something uncomfortable/out of pocket, please tell me so I can adjust for you 😁.
 Or not, u can js go fuck urself off —(targeted on last line)

 !Important -• Always quiet if I have nothing to talk about / randomly stops talking out of blue